 Data policy

-The output of research is not only journal articles but also data sets, model codes, samples, etc. Only the entire network of interconnected information can guarantee integrity, transparency, reuse, and reproducibility of scientific findings.
+The output of research is not only journal articles but also data sets, model code, samples, etc. Only the entire network of interconnected information can guarantee integrity, transparency, reuse, and reproducibility of scientific findings.
 Moreover, all of these resources provide great additional value in their own right.
 Hence, it is particularly important that data and other information underpinning the research findings are "findable, accessible, interoperable, and reusable" (FAIR) not only for humans but also for machines.

 Best practice following the Joint Declaration of Data Citation Principles initiated by FORCE 11: